26 November 2013

 Mr Nathan said the large scale uptake of a clean, sustainable and renewable electricity generation could produce clean drinking water by powering desalination plants; address food shortages by growing crops under UV sources; and increase use of electric vehicles, thereby reducing global reliance on oil.

-Mr Nathan, who graduated from the University of Newcastle this year with first class honours and the University Medal, will undertake a PhD in Engineering Science at Oxford University in 2014, studying distributed energy generation and storage systems to support renewable energy for Australia.
+Mr Nathan, who graduated from the University of Newcastle this year with first class honours and the University Medal, will undertake a PhD at Cambridge in 2014, studying distributed energy generation and storage systems to support renewable energy for Australia.

 The General Sir John Monash Scholarships are now Australia's most prestigious postgraduate scholarship program, celebrating Australia's finest military leader: the man increasingly acknowledged as one of our greatest civic leaders.